 The Twitter-sphere is a great resource for just about anything, and kick-starting your career is no exception.
 Here's how you can use it to land your dream job.

-Admittedly, with recruitment platforms like LinkedIn on the scene, Twitter perhaps isn't the first online platform you're likely to turn to when hunting for a job.
+Admittedly, with recruitment platforms like LinkedIn on the scene, Twitter perhaps isn't the first social media site you'd turn to when hunting for a job.